Lamptey, Williams, and Salisu switch allegiance to Ghana | Goal.com

 Lamptey, Williams, and Salisu switch allegiance to Ghana

-Athletic Bilbao’s Inaki Williams, Southampton’s Mohammed Salisu, and Brighton and Hove Albion’s Tariq Lamptey are now eligible to represent Ghana at the international level.
+Athletic Bilbao’s Inaki Williams, Southampton’s Mohammed Salisu, as well as Brighton and Hove Albion’s Tariq Lamptey, are now eligible to represent Ghana at the international level.

 This news was confirmed by the president of the Ghana Football Association Kurt Edwin Simeon-Okraku via a post on social media on Tuesday night.

-Apart from the trio, Stephan Ambrosius, Patrick Pfeffer as well as Ransford Yeboah are also qualified to represent the West African side.
+Aside from the trio, Stephan Ambrosius, Patrick Pfeffer and Ransford Yeboah are also qualified to represent the four-time Africa Cup of Nations winners.

 Editors' Picks